 Early Admission to MSN or DNP

-The University of Pittsburgh School of Nursing RN Options (Early Admission to MSN) curriculum is designed for registered nurses, who obtained their nursing education through from either an CCNE or NLN accredited diploma or associate degree program, to complete their nursing education with a Bachelor of Science in Nursing (BSN) while offering an opportunity to obtain an early admission to graduate nursing education.
+The University of Pittsburgh School of Nursing RN Options (Early Admission to MSN or DNP) curriculum is designed for registered nurses, who obtained their nursing education through either an CCNE or NLN accredited diploma or associate degree program to pursue undergraduate education with early admission to a graduate nursing program.
 Courses are taught by nursing leaders who are experts in their field.
 Faculty serves as educators, role models and mentors for their students.